Prince William (1788 ship): Merchantman

 Prince William first appeared in Lloyd's Register (LR) in 1789.
-That volume showed her burthen as 350 tons; by 1791 the burthen had been corrected to 306 tons.
+That volume showed her burthen as 350 tons; by 1791, the burthen had been corrected to 306 tons.
 (There is no readily accessible online volume for 1788).

 Britain's trade provided a lucrative target for French privateers so the Admiralty hired a number of merchant vessels, armed them, and then used them for convoy escort duties.

 First contract (1797–1801)

-Prince William served from 24 April 1797 to 26 November 1801.
+Prince William served from 24 April 1797, to 26 November 1801.
 Her captain was Commander Thomas Whitwronge Clayton, her master was W. Nicholson, and she served on the North Sea station.

 In 1797, Prince William, under Clayton's command, recaptured London Packet, of Aberdeen.
 At the time Prince William was employed in convoying vessels.
 The French privateer Jason had captured London Packet in the North Sea off Buchan Ness, Aberdeenshire, on 11 September 1797.
-She had been on a voyage from Archangelsk, Russia to Portsmouth.
+She had been on a voyage from Arkhangelsk, Russia to Portsmouth.

-On 24 September 1799 Prince William was part of a small squadron of shallow-draft vessels that Admiral Mitchell, in Babet, took to the Enkhaufen road to meet with supporters of the House of Orange at Medemblik.
+On 24 September 1799 Prince William was part of a small squadron of shallow-draft vessels that Admiral Mitchell, in Babet, took to the Enkhuizen road to meet with supporters of the House of Orange at Medemblik.
 Clayton received promotion to post captain on 26 December 1799.

 Lieutenant Thomas Richbell, of Centaur, was promoted to Commander on 26 December 1799, and was given the command of Prince William, on the Shields station.